 I think an excellent example of the success of urban infill in Tuggeranong and a demonstration of the time it takes for that sort of infill to begin to have an effect is Anketell Street.
 In 2016, Anketell Street was not an exciting place.
-Despite the fact it is only 200 metres from the lake and directly looks at Mount Tennent, there was not a lot going on.
-However, since the 2016 campaign, hundreds of apartments have gone up at the southern end of Anketell Street and with them has come foot traffic, and with the foot traffic has come many more cafes and much more sizzle.
+Despite the fact it is only 200 metres from the lake and directly looking at Mount Tennent, there was not a lot going on.
+However, since the 2016 campaign, there hundreds of apartments have gone up down the southern end of Anketell Street and with them has come foot traffic and, with the foot traffic, has come many more cafes and much more sizzle.
 It is not yet perfect-Anketell Street is not Lonsdale Street-but, from where it was 10 years ago to where it is now, it is far different.
 There is much more excitement.
 It is one example of the opportunities that can be taken advantage of by business, by new residents and by government to revitalise and renew areas in Canberra.

-I think the way that Ms Tough phrases this motion, speaking about the importance of ensuring that the work on the southern gateway planning and design framework is done that leads then to the transport corridor, and calling on the government to report to us in the Assembly about where it is up to-what progress has been achieved and what the next steps are-is a critical way of approaching the task in front of us, both as policymakers but also as residents of Tuggeranong.
-I again commend Ms Tough for bringing forward the motion, and again thank you, Mr Assistant Speaker.
+I think the way that Ms Tough phrases this motion, speaking about the importance of ensuring that the work on the southern gateway planning and design framework is done that leads then to the transport corridor, and calling on the government to report to us in the Assembly about where it is up to, what progress has been achieved and what the next steps are is a critical way of approaching the task in front of us, both as policymakers but also as residents of Tuggeranong.
+Again, I commend Ms Tough for bringing the motion-and, again, thank you, Mr Assistant Speaker.

-MISS NUTTALL (Brindabella) (3.44), by leave: I move the following amendments together:
+MISS NUTTALL (Brindabella) (3.44), by leave: I move the following amendments together, in my name:

 - 1. Insert after paragraph (1)(g): - "(h) in March 2025, the Assembly agreed to set an urban growth boundary this term and, as part of this consideration, consider the need to preserve land of environmental value and the future land needs of the Territory;". - 2.
-Omit all text after paragraph (3)(a), substitute: - "(b) consider how the plan could improve nearby shopping centre precincts, including Kambah Village, the Wanniassa group centre, Chisholm Village, Calwell Shopping Centre, Tuggeranong Town Centre and Lanyon group centre, through mixed development including shop-top housing to help achieve the housing target; - (c) ensure this development plan includes targets for public, community and affordable housing; - (d) provide an interim update to the Assembly on progress by the last sitting day of 2025; - (e) report back to the Assembly on progress by the last sitting week in November 2026.".
+Omit all text after paragraph (3)(a), substitute:

+- "(b) consider how the plan could improve nearby shopping centre precincts, including Kambah Village, the Wanniassa Group Centre, Chisholm Village, Calwell Shopping Centre, Tuggeranong Town Centre and Lanyon Group Centre, through mixed development including 'shop top' housing to help achieve the housing target; - (c) ensure this development plan includes targets for public, community and affordable housing; - (d) provide an interim update to the Assembly on progress by the last sitting day of 2025; - (e) report back to the Assembly on progress by the last sitting week in November 2026.".

-I thank Ms Tough for bringing forward the motion to the Assembly and for her engagement with my office, which, true to form, has been nothing short of delightful.
-We will support the motion.
-I will be getting on with it and my amendments in one go, for the sake of time and members' sanity.
+I want to thank Ms Tough for bringing forward this motion to the Assembly and for her engagement with my office, which has, true to form, been nothing short of delightful.
+We will be supporting this motion.
+I will be getting on with it and my amendments in one go for the sake of time and member sanity.

 It is no secret that Tuggeranong is significantly more disconnected than the other parts of Canberra.
 We wear our travel-hardiness like a badge of honour.
-If you are like me and you do not live along the Rapid routes 4 or 5, you are looking at almost an hour of travel into the city by bus, when driving takes less than 30 minutes.
-Unfortunately, I am not a hardcore enough cyclist like Ms Clay or Mr Parton to brave the Monaro Highway or the Tuggeranong Parkway, if I want to get to the city with daylight to spare.
+If you are like me and you do not live along the Rapid 4 or 5, you are looking at almost an hour travel into the city by bus, when driving is less than 30 minutes.
+Unfortunately, I am not a hardcore enough cyclist like Ms Clay or Mr Parton to brave the Monaro Highway or the Tuggeranong Parkway if I wanted to get to the city with daylight to spare.